koizumihiroo/streamlit-vscode-template/README.md

 ### Install pyenv

-On Mac OS (with Iintel CPU is assumed), use `brew install`.
+On Mac OS (with Intel CPU is assumed), use `brew install`.
 On other OSs, see [official site installation](https://github.com/pyenv/pyenv#installation)

 ```sh
 YOUR_SHELL_STARTUP_CONFIG="~/.`echo $SHELL | cut -f 3 -d '/'`rc"